Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Experimental Results

-Figs.~\ref{fig:64_32_4_opt} and \ref{fig:128_64_4_opt} also show that the polar codes constructed by the \ac{imp} algorithm always achieve the lowest \ac{fer} among polar codes generated by all existing construction methods tailored for \ac{cscl} decoding.
-For a given $\gamma_{\mathrm{eval}}$ and a given decoding list size $L$, the \ac{imp} algorithm finds the same $\cP(128, 64, 4)$ as the \ac{genalg} does.
-We conjecture that the polar codes constructed by these two algorithms are optimal in terms of minimizing \ac{fer} under the given \ac{cscl} decoding scheme.
-When the two algorithms identify the same polar codes at a given $\gamma_{\mathrm{eval}}$, the \ac{imp} algorithm still shows its advantage over the \ac{genalg} algorithm in the sense that the $\gamma_{\mathrm{eval}}$ values that are not seen during training can be directly fed into the same trained \ac{imp} model to generate corresponding polar codes.
-In contrast, the \ac{genalg} model for one given $\gamma_{\mathrm{eval}}$ cannot provide any information about the code construction at any other $\gamma_{\mathrm{eval}}$.
+Figs.~\ref{fig:64_32_4_opt} and \ref{fig:128_64_4_opt} show that the constructions from the \ac{imp}-fine-tuned method outperform Tal-Vardy's and 5G constructions in all evaluated scenarios under \ac{cscl} decoding with various list sizes $L$.
+The improvement in \ac{fer} increases with $L$.
+Figs.~\ref{fig:64_32_4_opt} and \ref{fig:128_64_4_opt} also show that the polar codes constructed by the \ac{imp}-fine-tuned model achieve the lowest \ac{fer} among codes generated by these considered benchmark methods tailored for \ac{cscl} decoding.
+For a given $\gamma_{\mathrm{eval}}$ and a given decoding list size $L$, the \ac{imp} algorithm with fine-tuning finds the same $\cP(128, 64, 4)$ as the \ac{genalg} does.
+When the two algorithms identify the same polar codes at a given $\gamma_{\mathrm{eval}}$, the \ac{imp} algorithm still shows its advantage over the \ac{genalg} in the sense that the $\gamma_{\mathrm{eval}}$ values that are not seen during training can be directly fed into the same trained \ac{imp} model to generate corresponding polar codes.
+In contrast, re-training is needed for the \ac{genalg} model when $\gamma_{\mathrm{eval}}$ deviates from the design \ac{snr}.